By being well stocked particularly in the Midfield and Attacking Areas, Liverpool Fc are currently in an enviable position.

 With a Limited Transfer Budget, the Reds prudently approached the Summer Transfer Window 2020.
 They strengthened the side by bringing in Konstantinos Tsimikas, Thiago Alcântara and Diogo Jota.

 In addition; the Reds Youth Academy Players like Curtis Jones, Rhys Williams, Nico Williams and others has slowly began to shine this season.
 This further added more competitions for the Starting XI spots.

 The Reds themselves took a massive gamble by not replacing Dejan Lovren during the Summer Transfer Window 2020.
 However, that gamble did not backfire as Rhys Williams and Nathaniel Phillips stepped up admirably in the absence of the injured Virgil Van Dijk and Fabinho.

-Unfortunately, the increased competitions for the Starting XI spots have naturally led to few players in the squad that fell out-of-favour, unlikelihood of getting a contract extension and so on.
+Unfortunately, the increased competitions for the Starting XI spots have naturally led to few Players in the squad that have been fallen out-of-favour, unlikelihood of getting a contract extension and so on.

 The following few are the Reds Players that are likely to leave during the January Transfer Window 2021.

 - Xherdan Shaqiri: Since joining the Reds around July 2018, The Swiss International had a stop-start career as his chances of playing regularly playing were blighted mostly by infrequent injuries and inconsistent form.

 Shaqiri will be best remembered for his Goals Assists during the Reds v FC Barcelona Match (Champions League 2018-19 Semi Final Second Leg) as the Reds eventually overcame a 0-3 First Leg Deficit to win the match 4-0 and go through to the Champions League 2018-19 Finals (on 4-3 Aggregate).